The term hybrid chatbot is used to market chatbots with a live agent hand-off feature these days, and they're not actually hybrid in the truest sense.

 While a hybrid chatbot is not actually a hybrid in the truest sense, the term is used to market chatbots with a live agent hand-off feature.

 Now, we all know that chatbots can’t beat human intelligence, so agent hand-off is a basic chatbot feature.
-We kept this feature in mind while building Zobot, our rule-based chatbot platform, and Answer Bot, our AI chatbot builder that uses your knowledge base to answer customer queries.
+We kept this in mind while building Zobot, our rule-based chatbot platform, and Answer Bot, our AI chatbot builder that uses your chatbot knowledge base to answer customer queries.

 But before going into what constitutes Zoho’s hybrid chatbot, we’ll look at the basic types of chatbots.